gomorpheus/morpheus-docs/installation/app/distributed/app-node-requirements-generic.rst

     - 443/tcp

   Example commands to run in the OS, if needed.
-By default, **|morpheus| will modify the OS firewall automatically**, if the firewall is enabled.
+By default, |morpheus| will modify the OS firewall automatically, if the firewall is enabled.
 Usually, in public clouds, the firewall is **not** enabled.

     .. tabs::